NETWAYS/gitlab-training/day1/05_Branching/02_head_smart_pointers.md

 !SLIDE smbullets
 # Branches and "smart pointers"

-`feature/awesome` as branch name also points to the latest commit.
+`feature/docs` as branch name also points to the latest commit.

 You don't need to change branches to

-* show different branch histories.
+* show different branch histories
-* show specific commits where you don't know the commit id.
+* show specific commits where you don't know the commit id
-* compare branches and committed code.
+* compare branches and committed code

+Example:

+    $ git show feature/docs
+    commit b825ff86e4022a8fbcf52cb5a1d9a1984bd2a310 (feature/docs)

 ~~~SECTION:handouts~~~